 While Cisco is the big dog in enterprise wireless, Motorola beats Cisco hands down in "virtual client" functionality, in which an AP can act a client and exercise key system functions on nearby APs.
 (I've been asking Cisco for this feature for years.)

 The big question for enterprise customers is whether to adopt 802.11ac in the near term or wait for the so-called Wave 2 enhancements, which will further improve the performance and throughput of 11ac devices but won't be available for a year or more.
 If you've got a solid 11n environment today, it might make sense to wait.
 As you can guess, Motorola disagrees.
 The company argues that its 11ac products are cost-effective and have a compelling feature set that will spur migration.
-If you're looking for early 11ac products, Motorola is worth a look.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+If you're looking for early 11ac products, Motorola is worth a look.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio